Answered step by step

 The definition of a Bravais lattice is quite strict: Every lattice point experiences the same environment as any other lattice point, and the point symmetry

 The definition of a Bravais lattice is quite strict: Every lattice point experiences the same environment as any other lattice point, and the point symmetry of the lattice must be respected.
 Some combinations of erystal systems and centering types do not exist.
-For example, in the tetragonal system, the only Bravais lattices are and To understand the concept of a lattice and why other tetragonal lattices do not exist, start with a primitive tetragonal unit cell.
+For example, in the tetragonal system, the only Bravais lattices are tP and t.
+To understand the concept of a lattice and why other tetragonal lattices do not exist, start with a primitive tetragonal unit cell.

 Centre all faces.
 Show that the resulting lattice is not a new one because there is an existing tetragonal Bravais lattice that is equivalent.
-Here a cell transformation is useful to show.
+(Here, a cell transformation is useful to show.)

 Step by Step Solution